Houdini (software): Operator Categories

+Operator Wiring and Processing

+Operators (nodes) are connected/wired together in networks.
+In some of the contexts such as Sops, Cops and Chops, data can be thought of as flowing through the wires, manipulated by each operator in turn.
+In other contexts the network connections represent other relationships such as 'attachment' (Dops) or 'ordering' (Rops and Tops).

-Operators are connected together in networks.
-Data flows through, manipulated by each operator in turn.
-This data could represent 3D geometry, bitmap images, particles, dynamics, shader algorithms, animation, audio, or a combination of these.
-This node graph architecture is similar to that employed in node-based compositors such as Shake or Nuke.
+Houdini can generate, process and write out many types of data, including 3D geometry, voxel, bitmap images, particles, dynamics, shader algorithms, animation, audio, or a combination of these and custom formats.
+This node graph architecture is similar (in some contexts) to that employed in node-based compositors such as Shake or Nuke.

+Houdini Digital Assets

-Complex networks can be grouped into a single meta-operator node which behaves like a class definition, and can be instantiated in other networks like any compiled node.
-In this way users can create their own sophisticated tools without the need for programming.
-In this way Houdini can be regarded as a highly interactive visual programming toolkit which makes programming more accessible to artists.
+Complex networks can be grouped into a single meta-operator node which behaves like a class definition, this is known as a 'Houdini Digital Asset' or HDA (legacy users might also know the name 'OTL' which stands for "Operator Type Library" - essentially a collection of HDAs in one file).
+These user-defined node-types can be instantiated in other networks (of compatible category) like any other node.
+In this way users can create their own sophisticated tools without much need for programming.

+Houdini can be regarded as a highly interactive visual programming toolkit which makes results much more accessible to artists by connecting nodes, reducing the need to write code.

+Hard to Learn

+Houdini’s toolset is largely implemented through operators, which can result in a steeper learning curve compared to similar tools.
+It is not always practical to understand every node type; instead, effective use of Houdini involves representing creative outcomes as networks of nodes.
+Experienced users are typically familiar with a range of common approaches (network structures similar to algorithms) that produce desired results.
+The flexibility provided by lower-level building blocks supports both artistic and technical workflows.
+Proficiency in Houdini often requires time, practice, and access to mentorship.

+Conversely

-Houdini's set of tools are mostly implemented as operators.
-This has led to a higher learning curve than other comparable tools.
-It is one thing to know what all the nodes do – but the key to success with Houdini is understanding how to represent a desired creative outcome as a network of nodes.
-Successful users are generally familiar with a large repertoire of networks (algorithms) which achieve standard creative outcomes.
-The overhead involved in acquiring this repertoire of algorithms is offset by the artistic and algorithmic flexibility afforded by access to lower level building blocks with which to configure shot element creation routines.
-In large productions, the development of a procedural network to solve a specific element creation challenge makes automation trivial.
-Many studios that use Houdini on large feature effects, and feature animation projects develop libraries of procedures that can be used to automate generation of many of the elements for that film with almost no artist interaction.
+Within large productions, the development of a procedural network to solve a specific element creation challenge can make automation much easier.
+Many studios that use Houdini on large feature effects, and senior Houdini artists/TDs at game studios and feature animation companies develop libraries of procedures (usually embodied as HDAs) that can be used to automate the generation of many of the elements for the film or game, with almost no need for regular-artists to edit the underlying (more complex) setup to get an approval for their work.

+IO

 Also unique to Houdini is the range of I/O OPs available to animators, including MIDI devices, raw files or TCP connections, audio devices (including built-in phoneme and pitch detection), mouse cursor position, and so on.
 Of particular note is Houdini's ability to work with audio, including sound and music synthesis and spatial 3D sound processing tools.
 These operators exist in the context called "CHOPs" for which Side Effects won a Technical Achievement Academy Award in 2002.